telent/liminix/doc/developer.rst

 Nix language style
 ==================

-In an attempt to keep this more consistent than NixWRT ended up being, here is a Nix language style guide for this repo.
+This section describes some Nix language style points that we attempt to adhere to in this repo.

 * favour ``callPackage`` over raw ``import`` for calling derivations or any function that may generate one - any code that might need